corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/onboarding/dynamic-onboarding.md

 ## Configure the Member Virtual Node for Network Communication

 You must configure the virtual node as a network participant with the properties required for P2P messaging.
-The order is slightly different to MGM onboarding in that for members you must do this before registering.
+The order is slightly different to MGM onboarding because for members, you must perform this step before registering.
 To configure the member virtual node, run this command:
 {{< tabs >}}
 {{% tab name="Bash"%}}